GreanBeetle/john-rykken/README.md

   * A section listing hobbies
   * A list of books, films, etc. that I enjoy

-2. PLAIN ENGLISH
+2. CRUX
-  * Perhaps my favorite part of this site, Plain English will explain computer terminology in simple terms
+  * Perhaps my favorite part of this site, Crux will explain computer terminology in simple terms
   * I will write as if my readers are eighth graders who have used computers but otherwise know nothing about code
   * A pSQL Database will be utilized for this.
 Each term will be an instance of  `class Term`.
   * `Term` will have the attributes `name`, `blurb` and `definition`
-  * Users will have the option to sign up and sign in to Plain English
+  * Users will have the option to sign up and sign in to Crux
   * The Devise Gem will handle authentication
   * Authenticated users will have the ability to leave comments, which will be instances of `class Comment`
   * Each `Comment` will `belongs_to :term` and `belongs_to :user`
   * Each  `Term` will `have_many :comments`
   * My hope is that users leave comments asking for clarification or providing feedback
-  * Plain English will have a request form where users may request explanations of specific terms
+  * Crux will have a request form where users may request explanations of specific terms
   * This portion of the site will have a protected route, accessible by only Admin, where I will be able to create, read, update, and delete `Term`s.

 3. PORTFOLIO